princefishthrower/squawkmarketbackend/README.md

 # squawkmarketbackend

-The go based backend for the squawkmarket app.
+The Go-based backend for the Squawk Market web app.
 A sub-second latency stock market squawk box.

 ## Run Tests